NolanKoblischke/PrototypeGravityBenchResults/README.md

 ### Overview

-Gravity Bench v1 is a benchmark designed to evaluate the capability of AI models to uncover hidden physics through simulated astrophysical environments.
-This benchmark specifically focuses on binary star systems, providing a series of physics-related questions that require complex reasoning and scientific understanding.
+Gravity Bench v1 is a benchmark designed to evaluate the capability of AI models to uncover hidden physics through simulated physics environments.
+This benchmark specifically focuses on binary star systems, providing a series of physics-related tasks in partially-observable environments that require exploration, complex reasoning and scientific understanding.

 ### Benchmark Structure

-- Kinematic `rebound` simulations of the binary star systems
+- Dynamic rebound (machine-precision) simulation of the binary star systems
-- Questions that require a physical understanding of the simulation and smart observations.
+- Questions that require a physical understanding of the simulation and smart observational scheduling.
 For example:
   - What is the total mass and period of the system?
   - Is the system bounded or unbounded?
   - Is Kepler’s third law satisfied?